SyncfusionExamples/getting-started-with-the-react-autocomplete-component/README.md

 To run this application, you need to clone the `getting-started-with-the-react-autocomplete-component` repository and then open it in Visual Studio Code.
 Now, simply install all the necessary react packages into your current project using the `npm install` command and run your project using the `npm start` command.

-## Features and Benefits of Vue AutoComplete
+## Features and Benefits of React AutoComplete

 ### Data binding
 You can bind data from a variety of data sources, such as an array of primitive data, JSON data collections, or remote data sources using different kinds of adaptors such as OData, OData V4, URL, JSON, and Web API.